You Earned a Ticket!

 A study of graduation rates in New York City found that increasing access to arts instruction helped turn around struggling schools and keep students engaged.

-The science and pseudo-science of arts education
+The science and junk science of arts education

 Questions to ask about arts education in your school: